The Note: this story deals with adult situations and descriptions of self-harm

 “Look who’s here!
 Malone!!!
 Whatcha’ want, Malone?
 Cheap thrills?”

-Rumor had it that Billy Franklin put a kid in the hospital at the last school.
+Rumor had it that Billy Franklin put a kid in the hospital at his last school.
 Transferring to Crimson High was supposedly his last chance.

-It didn’t look like the therapy and anger management classes were working.
+It didn’t seem like the therapy and anger management classes were working.

 Franklin moved close to Jacob and wrapped his arm around Jacob’s neck.